View of Van Schaick Island

 Erected by New York State Parks, Recreation and Historic Preservation.

 Location.
 42° 47.035′ N, 73° 40.834′ W. Marker is in Cohoes, New York, in Albany County.
 Marker is on Delaware Avenue, on the left when traveling north.
+Marker is in Peebles Island State Park.
 Touch for map.
-Marker is in Peebles Island State Park.
 Marker is at or near this postal address: 1 Delaware Avenue, Cohoes NY 12047, United States of America.
+Touch for directions.

 Also see . . .